writethedocs/www/docs/conf/prague/2022/news/thank-you-recap.rst

 New this year are our `Quorum Meetups`_ which are virtual and targeting large geographic areas.
 There’s already one covering most everyone in the US or in a similar timezone.

-.. _build the meetup community: http://www.writethedocs.org/meetups/
+.. _build your local or online communities: http://www.writethedocs.org/meetups/
 .. _starting: http://www.writethedocs.org/organizer-guide/meetups/starting/
 .. _Quorum Meetups: https://www.writethedocs.org/meetups/#current-meetups-quorum